SandraBergstrom/bedtime_adventures/README.md

 After the user has made a choice, a confirmation message to reassure that the child made a good choice, is displayed as shown below: <br>
 ![alt text](/assets/images/choice-confirmation.png)

-The second part of the story corresponds to the user's choice.
+The second part of the story corresponds to the user's choice. <br>
 The third part is the ending of the story, which is also determined by the user's choices in the previous parts.

 ### Future ideas